matter-labs/zksync-docs/content/00.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

 :display-partial{path="/_partials/enable-remix-zksync-plugin"}

-Click the button below to open the project in Remix.
+Click the button below to open the project in Remix and see the contract in the Remix code editor.

 <UButton
     icon="i-heroicons-code-bracket"